 If reading Malcolm Gladwell books has taught me anything, it’s that you have to challenge assumptions to move forward.
 That goes double for the most deeply held.
 It’s not easy to sit around questioning everything as he does (he makes a pretty good living doing it).
 Most of us just go along with the flow because we gotta get stuff done, and we don’t have time to do research and become an outlier.

 Sometimes, however, a piece of research will come out that will challenge everything if we let it.
 As everyone knows, it takes a long time for such data to permeate the social infrastructure.
-Lately, some new evidence has been challenging one of the most deeply held assumptions in the world of business and especially the world of creatives: that being in a team is always better than working in isolation.
+Lately, some new evidence has been challenging some of the most deeply held assumptions in the world of business and especially the world of creatives.

 Letting people know you’re good in a team is de rigueur for acquiring and maintaining a job these days, though what that actually means is left somewhat nebulous.
 In its most base form, it seems to mean being able to follow orders and cooperate without strangling anyone in a workplace setting.
 Many teams are created ad hoc based on availability with little thought given to inter-team dynamics and individual temperament.

-Despite the image of the American pioneer proudly striking out on his or her own, we value teamwork without questioning or testing whether or not it’s actually the better way to get the best and most creative solutions.
+Despite the image of the American pioneer proudly striking out on his or her own, we value teamwork without questioning or testing whether or not it’s always the better way to get the best and most creative solutions, or how to arrange them to such a goal.
 Recent research at the Virginia Tech Carilion Research Institute has demonstrated a measurable drop in IQ among people working in meetings and teams.
 To summarize the findings, the time the brain spends devoting to ensuring proper social decorum in a group is brainpower it’s not spending looking for a good solution.
 It diffuses focus instead of concentrating it for a good deal of people.
 Most of us would rather fit in than stir the pot.

 Because I said so (Because I said so!)